 No one knows exactly how old this breed is since Tibet is traditionally secluded.
-The heavy coat of these dog breeds assisted it in enduring the chilly temperatures during winter in Middle Asia.
+The heavy coat of these dog breeds assisted them in enduring the chilly temperatures during winter in Middle Asia.

 Tibetan Mastiffs may not be comfortable with strangers, but they’re relaxed and friendly to people.
 They’re strongly territorial and make great watchdogs.

-This breed requires less grooming; you only need to brush it twice or three times every week.
+This breed requires less grooming; you only need to brush them twice or three times every week.
 You may require de-shedding devices if the dogs shed their coats yearly.

 They require frequent exercise.
 However, instead of having lots of stamina, they experience brief energy bursts.
 Instead of playing, they choose to work.
 They may be inspecting the perimeter of their region.